-Invasive Alien Species is defined as an alien species that is able to survive and reproduce or spread outside of human intervention/cultivation and whose introduction and/or spread has a negative impact on biodiversity or ecological functions within a Protected Area.67 requires that plant and plant material gain approval and a phytosanitary certificate be issued by the Ministry of Food and Agriculture (MOFA) before they can be imported into the country68.
-The MOFA is required to produce an official list of varieties of seeds that can be registered in Ghana.69 Consequently, there is a prohibition on the production, marketing and selling of seeds not of a registered variety, whether foreign or indigenous.70 A new variety of seed can only be introduced into the country with the approval of the Minister.71 Finally, approval is required for the introduction into the environment, import, transit confined use activity or the development of genetically modified organisms (GMOs).72
+Invasive Alien Species is defined as an alien species that is able to survive and reproduce or spread outside of human intervention/cultivation and whose introduction and/or spread has a negative impact on biodiversity or ecological functions within a Protected Area.

+The consultants found no requirements in Ghana's PA legislation in respect of IAS and their management.
+The closest provisions to such a requirement were the following: the law requires that plant and plant material gain approval and a phytosanitary certificate be issued by the Ministry of Food and Agriculture (MOFA) before they can be imported into the country.
+The MOFA is required to produce an official list of varieties of seeds that can be registered in Ghana.
+Consequently, there is a prohibition on the production, marketing and selling of seeds not of a registered variety, whether foreign or indigenous.
+A new variety of seed can only be introduced into the country with the approval of the Minister.
+Finally, approval is required for the introduction into the environment, import, transit confined use activity or the development of genetically modified organisms (GMOs).